RoninsCode/Ai-Bop/README.md

 OpenCV

-Matplotlib (optional for debugging)
+Matplotlib (optional, for debugging or visualization)

-Install dependencies:
+Install all dependencies using:

 pip install -r requirements.txt

 Purpose of the Framework

-This system enables development and evaluation of autonomous drone behaviors using reinforcement learning.
-The separation of modules ensures clean architecture, flexibility for extending tasks, and the ability to swap environments, agents, or RL algorithms without rewriting the entire system.
+This system enables the development, training, and validation of autonomous drone behaviors through reinforcement learning.
+By separating environment, agent, training logic, and simulation runtime, the framework provides:

+Clear architecture

+High maintainability

+Simplified experimentation

+Easy integration of new tasks or RL algorithms

+It is well suited for research, prototyping, and future deployment on a real Bebop drone.